162

 USING COMPRESSION GARMENTS FOR RECOVERY

-IMPORTANCE OF REST DAYS IN TRAINING
+THE IMPORTANCE OF REST DAYS IN TRAINING

-STAY CONSISTENT WITH YOUR ROUTINE
+STAY CONSISTENT WITH YOUR WORKOUT ROUTINE

-GENTLE YOGA FOR MUSCLE FLEXIBILITY
+INCORPORATE GENTLE YOGA FOR MUSCLE FLEXIBILITY

 HYDROTHERAPY FOR MUSCLE RECOVERY

-INCORPORATING LIGHT CARDIOVASCULAR EXERCISE
+INCORPORATING LIGHT CARDIOVASCULAR ACTIVITIES

-USING ANTI-INFLAMMATORY FOODS IN DIET
+USING ANTI-INFLAMMATORY FOODS IN THE DIET

 TRACKING YOUR PROGRESS FOR IMPROVEMENT